BlackSaltFish/understandinges6/manuscript/10-Arrays.md

 Since the `numbers` object is an iterable, you can pass `numbers` directly to `Array.from()` to convert its values into an array.
 The mapping function adds one to each number so the resulting array contains 2, 3, and 4 instead of 1, 2, and 3.

-I> If an object is both array-like and iterable, then the iterator is used by `Array.from()` to determine the values to convert.
+> If an object is both array-like and iterable, then the iterator is used by `Array.from()` to determine the values to convert.

 ## New Methods on All Arrays